Black Manhattan, a Herbal & Bitter Twist on the Classic Cocktail

 The drink has since become a favorite among mixologists and cocktail enthusiasts, offering a unique twist on the traditional Manhattan.

-The Black Manhattan, while a relatively recent addition to the cocktail canon, has quickly become a beloved variation that showcases the ongoing creativity and innovation within the world of mixology.
+The Black Manhattan, while a relatively recent addition to the cocktail canon, has quickly become a beloved variation that showcases the ongoing creativity and innovation in mixology.

 Riffs of a Black Manhattan Recipe